bookwyrm-social/documentation/content/contributing/install-dev.md

 ### Editing or creating Models

 If you change or create a model, you will probably change the database structure.
-In order for these changes to take effect you will need to `makemigrations` to create a new [Django migrations file](https://docs.djangoproject.com/en/3.2/topics/migrations):
+For these changes to have effect you will need to run Django's `makemigrations` command to create a new [Django migrations file](https://docs.djangoproject.com/en/3.2/topics/migrations), and then `migrate` it:

 ```
 :::shell linenums=False
-docker-compose run --rm web python manage.py makemigrations
+./bw-dev makemigrations
+./bw-dev migrate
 ```

 ### Editing static files